jurrianlammerts/Spaceinvaders/README.md

 **Week 6: PEER REVIEW**

-- Bestudeer het project van een medestudent en installeer zijn/haar game werkend op je eigen machine.
+- Study the project of a fellow student and install his / her game.
-- Beoordeel de OOP ontwerptechnieken die gebruikt zijn in de code - zijn alle technieken aanwezig en zijn ze correct toegepast?
+- Assess the OOP design techniques used in the code, are all techniques present and have they been applied correctly?
-- Maak een issue aan in de repository van de medestudent, hierin schrijf je je beoordeling.
-De link naar deze issue komt in je eigen ReadMe file.
+- Create an issue in the fellow student's repository, write your review here.
+The link to this issue is in your own ReadMe file.

-In de link hieronder staat mijn uitgevoerde issue op de repository van klasgenoot Joey.
+In the link below you can find my executed issue on the repository of classmate Joey.

 [Peer-Review](https://github.com/joey-school/Neverest/issues/1)